Bhaskar1612/Bookerie/README.md

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

--Fork the repository.
+- Fork the repository.
--Create a new branch:
+- Create a new branch:
 sh
--git checkout -b feature/your-feature-name
+- git checkout -b feature/your-feature-name
--Make your changes.
+- Make your changes.
--Commit your changes:
+- Commit your changes:
 sh
--git commit -m 'Add some feature'
+- git commit -m 'Add some feature'
--Push to the branch:
+- Push to the branch:
 sh
--git push origin feature/your-feature-name
+- git push origin feature/your-feature-name
--Open a pull request.
+- Open a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.